 Table~\ref{tab:tab2} summarizes the significant results obtained in this study.
-The higher-order sensitivities are controlled by high first-order influence parameters, as seen previously.
-Noteworthy that insensitive terms on power harvested can be deterministic variables, reducing the model order - these being the damping $\xi$, piezoelectric coupling in the mechanical domain $\chi$, and asymmetric coefficient $\delta$.
-In addition, it may become readily apparent that the insensitivity parameters to the overall response enable manufacturing constraints to be relaxed.
+The results showed that the parameters with high first-order indices control the higher-order sensitivity terms.
+These results suggest that parameters with low sensitivity indices concerning the harvested power can be treated as fixed variables, reducing the dimension of the probabilistic model - these being the damping $\xi$, piezoelectric coupling in the mechanical equation $\chi$, and asymmetric coefficient $\delta$.
+In addition, identifying the parameters with low sensitivity indices allows for manufacturing constraints to be relaxed.

-Parameters with medium and high sensitivity have significant influence, and given the considerations, they should be treated as stochastic variables - these being the piezoelectric coupling in the electrical domain $\kappa$, external conditions $\Omega$ and $f$, bias angle $\phi$, nonlinear piezoelectric coupling $\beta$, and reciprocal time constant $\lambda$.
-Also, can associate them with optimization studies, such that minor changes in their values result in significant changes in the harvested power, becoming a proper preliminary optimization design.
-Then, piezoelectric coupling by electrical propriety is an innovative starting point to the enhancement process.
+Parameters with medium and high sensitivity have a significant influence.
+Given the conditions, they should be treated as stochastic variables: the piezoelectric coupling in the electrical equation $\kappa$, external conditions $\Omega$ and $f$, bias angle $\phi$, nonlinear piezoelectric coupling $\beta$, and reciprocal time constant $\lambda$.
+Also, these parameters become relevant for optimization studies, such that minor changes in their values result in significant changes in the recovered power, which is essential for a proper preliminary optimization design.
+The innovative finding in this study is that the electrical propriety of piezoelectric coupling (piezoelectric coupling on the electrical equation) can be a starting point to an enhancement process.

 Figure~\ref{fig:uq_plot} presents the uncertainty propagation of mean power in the excitation amplitude spectrum for the studied cases at different confidence levels.
-It is noteworthy that uncertainties were only for the sensitivities parameters, according to the table.
-Although remarkably, nonlinear coupling generates a higher power as already discussed, the uncertainty range is also higher than the case with nonlinear coupling, highlighting the need to verify the nonlinear term.
+According to the table, it is noteworthy that uncertainties were only for the sensitivities parameters.
+Although remarkably nonlinear coupling generates a higher power, as already discussed, the uncertainty range is also higher than the case with nonlinear coupling, highlighting the need to verify the nonlinear term.